-- G.5.4.11 In addition to the take-down requirement set out in Annex G.5.4.9 without prejudice to Annex G.2.9, clubs acknowledge and agree that UEFA may at any time (at its sole discretion) notify the clubs that they are no longer permitted to make certain specified relevant content (or any and all relevant content) available on a specific third-party digital service (for example, if UEFA believes that the reputation of the third-party digital service operator is not commensurate with the reputation of the UEFA Europa League, or if the relevant third-party digital service operator has not taken sufficient steps to combat content piracy).
-Upon receipt of any such notification, the club shall immediately: - a. remove any specified relevant content from such third-party digital service; or - b. remove any and all relevant content from such third-party digital service;
+G.5.3.11 In addition to the take-down requirement set out in Annex G.5.3.9 without prejudice to Annex G.2.9, clubs acknowledge and agree that UEFA may at any time (at its sole discretion) notify the clubs that they are no longer permitted to make certain specified relevant content (or any and all relevant content) available on a specific third-party digital service (for example, if UEFA believes that the reputation of the third-party digital service operator is not commensurate with the reputation of the UEFA Champions League and/or play-offs, or if the relevant third-party digital service operator has not taken sufficient steps to combat content piracy).
+Upon receipt of any such notification, the club shall immediately:

+- a. remove any specified relevant content from such third-party digital service; or - b. remove any and all relevant content from such third-party digital service;